zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 This directory holds GRIN extension feature for FontStrip.

-FontStrip extension and the image generation tool let the application use set of image files containing pre-rendered characters for rendering text.
+FontStrip extension and the image generation tool lets an application to use set of image files containing pre-rendered characters for rendering text.
 The tool user specifies which set of characters should be pre-rendered into the character image mosaic, and FontMetrics information for each character is preserved so that they can be positioned correctly to form arbitrary strings at runtime.
-FontStrip eliminates the need to include real font files (*.otf files in the AUXDATA directory for BD-J) to the application.
+FontStrip eliminates the need to include real font files (*.otf files in the AUXDATA directory for BD-J) in the application.
 Unlike font files, FontStrip carries no licensing compilication, since FontStrip comes with characters needed for the associated application only, which is typically much less than all available characters in a font set.